blstjohnson/azure-devops-mcp/docs/EXAMPLES.md

-This guide offers step-by-step examples for using the Azure DevOps MCP Server to interact with your Azure DevOps organization.
+This guide offers step-by-step examples for using the Azure DevOps MCP Server to interact with your Azure DevOps organization or private server.
 For additional tips and best practices, see the [How To guide](./HOWTO.md).

 > 📝 These examples have been tested and validated only in English.
 If you encounter issues when using a different language, please open an issue in the repository so we can investigate.